15 Freelance Tax Deductions

 If your workspace is in your home, that’s another situation where you can file a deduction, but you have to calculate it based on the percentage of your home that’s used for business.

 Health insurance premiums: One of the perks of being self-employed is that that you can deduct the full amount of premium for medical, dental, and long-term care insurance for you, your spouse, and your dependents.

-Professional development: The government understands that the best way to keep you on your A-game and earning more money for Uncle Sam is to help you sharpen your skills and stay in-the-know.
+Professional development: The government understands that the best way to stay on your A-game and earning more money for Uncle Sam is to sharpen your skills and stay in-the-know.
 So, classes, seminars, conferences, and membership fees for professional organizations are tax deductions for freelancers.

 Travel: If you travel to cover stories, take photos, meet with clients, or attend conferences, you can deduct a portion of the money you spend on everything from lodging and parking to entertaining your clients.